The evolution of geophysical shape descriptors under distance-driven flows: Parallel Distance-Driven Flows: Orthogonal Affinity

 Now, we prove the statement for any dimension $n > 2$.
 Let $H = \{ x_n = 0 \}$, which we identify with $\Re^{n-1}$, and let $K_0$ be the orthogonal projection of $K$ onto $H$.
 Let $f : K_0 \to \Re$ be the strictly concave function defining ``one half'' of $\bd K$.
 Note that at any point of $f$, the supporting hyperplane of $K$ is spanned by the vectors $(0,\ldots, 0,1,0, \ldots, 0, \ldots, t\partial_i f)$, where the $i$th coordinate is $1$, and $i=1,2,\ldots, n-1$.
 Thus, the equilibria correspond to the points where the vector $(x_1,x_2,\ldots,x_{n-1},tf)$ is perpendicular to each of these vectors, and hence to the solutions of the system of equations

 From now on we need to repeat the planar argument. \end{proof}

-A more elaborate version of our argument yields the following, stronger statement.
-To formulate it, let $eq_i(L)$ denote the number of equilibria of index $i$, of the convex body $L$.
+A more elaborate version of our argument yields the following, stronger statement in higher dimensions.
+To formulate it, let $eq_i(L)$ denote the number of equilibria of the convex body $L$, with exactly $i$ negative eigenvalues.
 Note that $eq_0(L)$ is the number of stable points, and $eq_n(L)$ is the number of unstable points.